asheroto/EzloDeviceNameControl/README.md

 ```powershell
 .\Ezlo.ps1 -DeviceName "Office AC" -ItemName "Switch" -Value 0
 ```
 And the office AC turns off.

-The "Office AC" is a window unit that is plugged into a Z-Wave outlet.
+In this example, the "Office AC" device is a window unit that is plugged into a Z-Wave outlet.

 ## How it Works
 - The device names and IDs are gathered from `hub.devices.list`